 Cecilia Malmström appeared pleased as she presented plans for simpler rules to obtain a Schengen area visa.
 "Europe needs a smarter visa policy," the EU Home Affairs Commissioner said in Brussels earlier this week.

 The planned measures include cutting the time authorities take to decide on a visa - from 15 to ten days.
 Frequent travelers will then be able to receive multiple-entry permits for up to three years.
 In future, visa applications can also be made online.
 The reform also forsees allowing border patrols to hand out short-term visas, which, according to article 33 of the draft law, is designed to encourage more travel to the bloc.

-That measure in particular irritates Monika Hohlmeier, a lawmaker with the conservative European Peoples Party (EPP) in the European Parliament."Issuing short-stay visas at the border opens the door to fraud,"
+That measure in particular irritates Monika Hohlmeier, a lawmaker with the conservative European Peoples Party (EPP) in the European Parliament.
+"Issuing short-stay visas at the border opens the door to fraud," she told DW.